Vanishing first cohomology and strong 1-boundedness for von Neumann algebras: Connections to -invariants of sofic groups

 \subsection{Strong $1$-boundedness of Property (T) sofic groups from Theorem \ref{thm: vanishing L2 Betti}}

-We now use results of Shalom \cite{ShalomCohomolgyCharacterize} and Shlyakhtenko \cite{Shl2015} to give a short proof that sofic groups with Property (T) are strongly $1$-bounded.
-We will need to use the Delorme-Guichardet Theorem \cite{DelormeT, GuichardetT}, which is about cohomology of groups with values in a unitary representation.
+The vanishing of first $\ell^2$-Betti numbers for Property (T) groups was obtained in \cite{Bekka1997GroupCH} (see Corollary 6).
+We will need a little more than the above result to give a short proof that sofic groups with Property (T) are strongly $1$-bounded.
+Specifically, will need the full strength of the Delorme-Guichardet Theorem \cite{DelormeT, GuichardetT}, which is about cohomology of groups with values in a unitary representation.
+This is because we will need not just the cohomology with values in the left regular representation of a group, but in the quasi-regular representation on $\ell^{2}$ of a coset spaces.
 Let $G$ be a countable, discrete group and $\pi\colon G\to \mathcal{U}(\mathcal{H})$ a unitary representation.
 A \emph{cocycle for $\pi$} is a map $\beta\colon G\to \mathcal{H}$ which satisfies

 We say that $\beta$ is \emph{inner} if there is a $\xi\in \mathcal{H}$ so that $\beta(g)=\pi(g)\xi-\xi$.
 The Delorme-Guichardet theorem says that $G$ has (T) if and only if for every cocycle on $G$ with values in a unitary representation is inner.
 See \cite[Section 2.12]{BHV} for a proof.